LASIK

 Continuity of Care

 Our doctors work with you from your first evaluation through all your follow-up visits.
-Or if you prefer, we can coordinate follow-up care with your local eye doctor.
+If you prefer, we can coordinate follow-up care with your local eye doctor.

 Board-Certified, Fellowship-Trained Ophthalmologists

-Our LASIK surgeons are board-certified ophthalmologists who are fellowship trained, which means they have completed several years of advanced training in cornea and refractive surgery.
-Collectively, our surgeons have performed more than 20,000 refractive procedures since Duke began offering them nearly 25 years ago.
+Our LASIK surgeons are board-certified ophthalmologists who are fellowship trained, which means they have completed advanced training in cornea and refractive surgery.
+Collectively, our surgeons have performed more than 28,000 refractive procedures since Duke began offering them nearly 25 years ago.

 Best Eye Hospital in North Carolina